justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 type: project
 aliases:
 ---
-As I continued the descent into my split ergonomic keyboard addiction, I decided to handwire the Skeletyl keyboard from BastardKB.
+As I continued the descent into my split ergonomic keyboard addiction, I decided to dive off the deep end and handwire a 36-key split, sculpted keyboard.

 My [Corne]() was a good intro keyboard, but I eventually determined it had more keys than [I actually needed]().
 I also grew intrigued towards keyboards with better ergonomics - more stagger and splay to improve alignment with ring and pinky fingers, as well as keyboards with sculpted, organic surfaces to better follow my hand’s natural shape.